mcarvin8/statuspage-prometheus-exporter/README.md

 The easiest way to use this exporter is with the published Docker image from [Docker Hub](https://hub.docker.com/repository/docker/mcarvin8/statuspage-prometheus-exporter):

+**Important**: You must mount your own `services.json` file.
+The image includes a `services.json.example` file as a template, but you should create your own configuration file with the services you want to monitor.

 ```bash
 docker run -d \
   --name statuspage-exporter \